microzavrik/wscripts_lib/README.md

 - Current RAM utilization on the system
 - Getting information about the video adapter
 - Creating desktop screenshot in .jpg format
+- Getting the string name of the CPU

 The rest of the functions can be found in the wscript.h file

+Requirements: DirectX SDK, C++17

 This library will be used for the first time in a pet project, which will be a website where the user will be able to track activities on their device remotely.